 Welcome to Year 6

-It is so lovely to see all the children back safe and sound, and all of them eager to learn.
+What a lovely, sunny start to the autumn term!
+It is so lovely to see the children back, and all of them eager to learn.

-We are not necessarily following our usual curriculum map as there a number of gaps in learning from previous lockdowns.
-We have spent some time filling gaps from the Y5 curriculum.
+We are looking forward to a busy year ahead and are following our usual Y6 curriculum map as much as possible.
+However, as there are a number of gaps in learning from previous lockdowns, we will also spend some time filling gaps from the Y5 curriculum.
 With this in mind, there may be occasions where I am sending home revision work as part of the regular homework, as I may have identified an insecure understanding that is in need of practice.

-Please don’t hesitate to contact me if you have any questions or concerns.
+Please do not hesitate to contact us if you have any questions or concerns.